dijasila/GPAW/doc/tutorials/sjm/solvated_jellium_method.rst

 Theoretical Background
 ======================

-The Solvated Jellium method (SJM) is simple method for the simulation of electrochemical interfaces in DFT.
+The Solvated Jellium method (SJM) is a simple method for the simulation of electrochemical interfaces in DFT.
 A full description of the model can be found in [#SJM18]_.
 It can be used like the standard GPAW calculator, meaning stable intermediates and reaction barriers can be calculated at